Ah, your newborn won’t sleep unless held? It’s SO hard, right? Baby sleep during the newborn stage is by far the most difficult aspect of babyhood.

 Your baby might just need more physically contact than “normal” and getting more touch time throughout the day could help make nights a little easier, too.

 Having a small, more attainable goal at this point might be helpful.
 You can start off with the goal of getting your baby to sleep at least one nap per day where she isn’t held or worn.
 It will help you to realize that you are making progress, and you can of course increase your goal and make it bigger as time goes on.

-As you’re getting baby ready for bed, lay a heating pad down in the bassinet until it gets nice and cozy and warm.
+As you’re getting baby ready for bed, lay a heating pad down in the bassinet until it gets nice and cozy and warm could be a good option.
 Remove the heating pad and lay your swaddled baby down onto the mattress.
-The warmth of the mattress might just be enough for your baby to feel comforted enough to give your arms a little break.
+The warmth of the mattress might make your baby to feel comforted enough to give your arms a little break.